aibughunter/aibughunter/README.md

 ## Known Issues

 - Native implementation of model inference not possible as RoBERTa tokeniser is not available on npm/Node JS
+- GPU mode on local inference does not provide any benefits (potentially due to dependencies?)

 ## Features